 Chris is Britain’s most successful Paralympic swimmer winning a total of 9 golds, 5 silvers and 1 bronze.
 He was also Director of Paralympic Integration, responsible for the organisation of the 2012 Paralympic Games in London.

 Chris is a passionate advocate for the potential of technology and the benefits of diversity and inclusion.
-He campaigns for more accessible environments for disabled people and has been invited to head a government review that will make recommendations on how to encourage more disabled people to apply for public appointments.
+He campaigns for more accessible environments for disabled people and headed an independent review for the government on how to encourage more disabled people to apply for public appointments.